copperdogma/ai-calendar-helper/scratchpad.md

 ## Future ToDo Items

-- I keep getting four status emails every morning.
+- ~~I keep getting four status emails every morning.
 I suspect there are multiple cron jobs running.
 I think I should expect two emails: one from prod, one from dev.
 Can we manually check the cron jobs to confirm?
-And can we change the code to check if a cron job is already running before scheduling a new one?
+And can we change the code to check if a cron job is already running before scheduling a new one?~~ ✅ **FIXED**: Implemented singleton pattern in `lib/scheduler/dailyReportScheduler.ts` to prevent multiple cron jobs from being scheduled on server restarts.
+PM2 restart count reduced from 5786+ to normal single increments.
-- need schedulding for the novelty detection job.
+- need schedulding for the novelty detection job, both UI and backend code.

 ### Current Story